Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Kilt Rock View from Brother's Point, Isle of Skye, Scotland

-Kilt Rock rises 295 feet (90 meters) from the sea and the vertical basalt rock pillars resemble the pleats of a Scottish kilt.
+A distinct basalt-column cliff, Kilt Rock rises 295 feet from the sea.
 When the sunlight is just right, the colors appear to form a plaid pattern, much like a traditional tartan of Scottish clans.

-Nearby, water spills from Loch Mealt over the cliff edge and streams 180 feet into the sea below.
+Nearby, water spills from Loch Mealt over the cliff edge and streams 180 feet into the ocean below.
 The Mealt Waterfall is a gorgeous sight from near and far.

 How To See Kilt Rock and Mealt Falls